 - Credit scoring borrowers - Identifying unsuitable applicants and classifying successful loan applications into credit rating classes that reflect their level of risk

 - Assessment of the borrower’s financial situation to determine their maximum loan amount

 - Fraud prevention checks

-An applicant must confirm their identity by providing a verified copy of their valid ID card, a second government issued identity document, and an official document that confirms their current place of residence.
-The borrower’s signature on their loan contract, if approved and once their loan is funded, is either notarised by a registered notary public, signed at the general registrar’s office or witnessed and signed at our offices.
+An applicant must confirm their identity by providing a verified copy of their valid ID card, a second government issued identity document.
+The borrower’s signature on their loan contract, if approved and once their loan is funded, is either notarised by a registered notary public, signed at the general registrar’s office or verified electronically.

 Borrowers must provide us with the following documents to verify their income and financial situation that demonstrates their ability to repay their loan:

 Applicants must provide at least 3 months of recent bank statements.
 An applicant can also choose to send us a copy of the records held on them by the Slovak Banking Credit Bureau (SBCB) as it will ensure we are able to better assess their previous financial history and good repayment of other loans.